Transnasal esophagoscopy

 Transnasal esophagoscopy (TNE) is a safe and inexpensive way to examine the esophagus in patients at risk for esophageal cancer and other disorders.
-TNE doesn't require sedation, unlike other techniques widely used to look into the esophagus.
+TNE does not require sedation, unlike other techniques widely used to look into the esophagus.
 This is possible because TNE uses a camera that is passed through the nose, whereas other techniques, such as upper endoscopy, are performed through the mouth, requiring a patient to be sedated.
 TNE, as it is used today, was developed by Jonathan E. Aviv who published his findings on the first series of TNE that he performed.
 The origins of the idea to pass the camera through the nose date from 1993 as first described by C. A. Prescott, MD, a pediatrician otolaryngologist in Cape Town, South Africa and further embellished by Reza Shaker, MD, a gastroenterologist in Milwaukee, WI in 1994.
+The technique began to receive wider attention by ear, nose and throat doctors in 2000, following the publication of findings on the effectiveness of TNE.

-However, it wasn't until the year 2000 when Jonathan E. Aviv, MD, published his findings on the first series of TNE he performed, that it began to have a widespread attention by ear, nose, and throat doctors.
-Since that time it has been used by both otolaryngologists and gastroenterologists as a diagnostic tool to detect globus, dysphagia, laryngopharyngeal reflux (LPR), gastroesophageal reflux disease (GERD).
+TNE is used by both otolaryngologists and gastroenterologists as a diagnostic tool to detect globus, dysphagia, laryngopharyngeal reflux (LPR), gastroesophageal reflux disease (GERD).
 TNE may also be useful in detecting Barrett's, but there is incongruence between TNE findings and biopsy results.
 Experts in the field suggest that TNE may replace radiographic imaging of the esophagus in otolaryngology patients with reflux, globus, and dysphagia.